Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Cauchy theory for the Boltzmann equation

-This section is devoted to the proof of Theorem~\ref{main1}: we develop a Cauchy theory in a perturbative framework.
-Our proof is based on the study of the linearized equation that we made in previous sections.
+This section is devoted to the proof of Theorem~\ref{main1}.
 The idea is to prove that, using suitable norms, there exists a neighborhood of the equilibrium in which the linear part of the equation is dominant and thus dictates the dynamic.
 Consequently, taking an initial datum close enough to the equilibrium, one can construct solutions to the equation and prove exponential stability.